tradlyplatform/marketplace-api/puffin-v2/docs/deployment.md

 ---
 id: deployment
-title: Deployment Process
+title: Deployment Steps
-sidebar_label: Deployment
+sidebar_label: Deployment Steps
 ---
 Find the informations on how we deploy different Tradly Platform products into different tech stacks and list of activities you as a platform owner need to do and other informations from sandbox stage to production.

+** Plus below are the mandatory things that needed from you for us to prepare a app build/bundle **

 ## 1. Superadmin
 Every platform owner whichever the products you subscribe from us will have super admin access.
 SuperAdmin Panel helps you to configure different settings of your apps and API in a user friendly way without coding involved.
 [Read more here](superadmin.md).